AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Another impact of plate settler spacing is on flow distribution in the tank.
 This is related to our previous discussion of pressure recovery and flow distribution.
 Reduced spacing between plates leads to an increased pressure drop through the plate settlers due to higher head loss.
 Therefore, plate settlers with small spacing will have more uniform flow distributions because head loss will dominate.
 The pressure difference between one plate settler and the next would be very small compared to the pressure difference between the bottom of the plate settlers and the top of the plate settlers.
 This use of head loss gets us better flow distribution.
 [[sed tank as a circuit, include plate settlers in the discussion now]].
 When the plates are brought closer together, there is more shear between the plates because the average velocity remains the same.
 The velocity gradient is higher between closer plates, which leads to higher shear, and thus higher head loss.

 However, if the plates are closer together, then they will be shorter in length to keep the capture velocity constant.
 The decrease in length decreases the total amount of shear.
-The head loss from the competing impacts to shear can be determined through a force balance and the Navier-Stokes equation, as shown in the derivations section [[[[link]]]].
+The head loss from the competing impacts to shear can be determined through a force balance and the Navier-Stokes equation, as shown in the derivations section [[[[link and plot]]]].
 The important thing to note is that after determining head loss as a function of plate settler spacing, we realize that the plate settlers do not provide much head loss at the design separation of 2.5 cm.
 Head loss through plate settlers is really small, which means that they do not contribute much to equalizing flow distribution.
 The velocities of any eddies or mean flow need to be less than 4 mm/s to achieve uniform flow through plate settlers.
-The upflow velocity through the sedimentation tank is on average 1 mm/s, which fulfills the requirement.
+This means that if there is any flow entering the plate settlers at greater than 4 mm/s, the head loss provided by the plate settlers will not help at all to dampen the nonuniformity and there will not be adequate flow distribution.
+Luckily for us, the upflow velocity through the sedimentation tank is on average 1 mm/s, which fulfills the requirement of less than 4 mm/s.
 However, remember the diffusers that distribute water into the sedimentation tank?
 They create velocities on the order of 100s of mm/s [[help]].
-However, those high initial velocities are damped out by the floc blanket which helps to distribute the flow.
-If we weren't able to dampen the flow to be less than 4 mm/s, then the plate settlers would not provide any head loss to help with uniform flow distribution.
+Those high initial velocities are damped out by the floc blanket which helps to distribute the flow.
+If we weren't able to use the floc blanket to dampen the flow to be less than 4 mm/s, then the plate settlers would not provide any head loss to help with uniform flow distribution.
 This point about uniform flow is really important.

 Now, lets discuss a plate settler problem that has not yet been solved, which we call **floc volcanoes**.
 Floc volcanoes occur when flocs rise preferentially in one side of the sedimentation tank, at points of high velocity where flocs are rising to the surface of the water.
 Consider the following case: an AguaClara plant in San Nicolas, Honduras, was witnessing intermittent floc volcanoes in the sedimentation tanks.
 During operation, the plant was treating raw water with 4 NTU with a PACl dose of 3.5 mg/L. The settled water turbidity varied between 0.5 and 4 NTU.
 What might explain the floc volcanoes and very poor plant performance?
 Try coming up with a hypothesis that matches the information given to us from the plant.
 We want to figure out what is causing this problem so we can design a solution.
 What questions would you want to ask the technicians or engineers in Honduras?
 This exercise emphasizes the idea that asking the right questions are sometimes the hardest first step to learning more information.